What is coronavirus?

-However, in the same way that catching seasonal flu can impact conditions such as coronary heart disease, coronavirus (COVID-19) is likely to be similar.
+However, just as catching seasonal flu can impact conditions such as coronary heart disease, coronavirus (COVID-19) is likely to have a similar effect.
 Any virus that enters the body can put excess stress on your body's systems and organs, and this can cause existing conditions to worsen.
 This is why taking steps to protect yourself from catching the virus is so important, even if you feel fit and well.

-We are also aware that most GP services, some hospitals and clinics, and some specialist FH services are unable to operate as normal during this time in order to help support the NHS during the coronavirus pandemic.
+Most GP services, some hospitals and clinics, and some specialist FH services are unable to operate as normal in order to support the NHS during the coronavirus pandemic.
 There may, therefore, be delays and cancellations for routine appointments.
 Where possible, seek information and support online from reputable websites about your health conditions, such as the NHS and health charities.

 A joint statement from the British Cardiovascular Society and the British Society for Heart Failure has offered reassurance to people taking ACE Inhibitors (drugs usually ending in '-pril', such as ramipril) and Angiotensin Receptor Blockers (ARBs, drugs usually ending in '-sartan', such as candesartan).